proehlen/cashtui/README.md

 Choose one method (e.g. user/password) and clear the other values (e.g. cookie file) in the CashTUI connection settings.

 **WARNING**
 Any passwords entered into CashTUI are currently stored in plain text in the application data folder for your operating system.
-Do not use CashTUI with sensitive production nodes or nodes with wallet balances.
+Do not use CashTUI with reused, sensitive production passwords.